 What is EMDR?

-Bilateral stimulation allows the adaptive information to access and "re-process" the traumatic memories.
-After treatment, although the traumatic events can still be remembered, it is no longer disturbing to do so.
+Bilateral stimulation allows the information in the adaptive neural networks to connect with and "re-process" the traumatic memories.
+After treatment, although the traumatizing events can still be remembered, it is no longer upsetting to do so.
 Equally significant, negative beliefs about the self (such as "I'm disgusting," "I'm not safe," or "I have no control") have been transformed into positive ones that are genuinely believed and deeply felt.

 DEPRESSION | ANXIETY | LGBTQ ISSUES